UniversalDependencies/docs/workgroups/newdoc/object_predication.md

 clauses where two definite nominals are said to refer to the same entity.
 Example: _Ivan is the winner of this dancing competition._

 The exact UD analysis of the construction depends on the strategy used by the language to express it.
 What the analyses have in common is that the category being predicated (e.g., _dancer_) is the root of the clause, while the entity said to belong to that category is attached to it as the subject.
+Equational constructions are analyzed analogously but see below on how to decide which nominal is the subject.

 ## Zero Strategy